BrenoAqua/Senren/Template/kaishi/README.md

 ### Custom Dark Mode
 - Easily toggle between the default theme (light or original dark mode) and custom dark mode with a black background.
-> It works the same way, and it also supports light mode.
+> It works the same way as Senren, and it also supports light mode.

+### English Translations and Furigana Hover Effects
-### English translations appear when hovering over Japanese sentences.
+- English translations appear when hovering over Japanese sentences.
-> This uses the same hover effect as [Senren](https://github.com/BrenoAqua/Senren).

-### Sentence Furigana appears when hovering over Japanese sentences.
+- Sentence Furigana appears when hovering over Japanese sentences.
+> These hover effects use the same styling as Senren.